 Off Campus Employment

-After one year in F1 status, international students may be eligible work part time off campus in Optional Practical Training, Curricular Practical Training, or Off Campus Employment due to economic hardship.
-Please see your District or Campus Designated School Official (DSO) for more information.
+After one year in F1 status, international students may be eligible to work part time off campus in Optional Practical Training, Curricular Practical Training, or Off Campus Employment due to economic hardship.
+Please set up an appointment with your International Student Success Coach for more information.

 Broward College Scholarships